Found a mini Jesus figure? Here’s everything you need to know

 What are these little Jesus toys?

-I’m amazed at the variety of tiny Jesuses now available:
+I’m amazed at the variety of options now available for Jesus loves you figurines:

 They come in bulk quantities: Bags of mini Jesus figures range from 30 to 300 pieces.